AlonMish67/EV-Charging-Station-Management-System/README.md

 ## 🛠️ Built With
 * **Language:** C
 * **Core Concepts:** Data Structures (BST, Linked Lists, Queues), Pointers, Dynamic Memory Management.

+## 🎯 Project Objectives
+* **Practical Application:** Bridging the gap between theoretical computer science concepts and real-world infrastructure challenges.
+* **Performance Optimization:** Designing an algorithmic approach that handles rapid data retrieval and queue management efficiently.
+* **Robustness & Stability:** Ensuring zero memory leaks and stable execution even under simulated high-load scenarios.

+## 🧩 Architecture & Modularity
+This system is built with strict adherence to **Modular Programming** principles, ensuring high code quality and readability:
+* **Separation of Concerns:** The codebase is divided into logical, independent modules.
+Data structures (BST, Queues) have their own dedicated header (`.h`) and implementation (`.c`) files, completely decoupled from the main application logic.
+* **Maintainability & Scalability:** The modular design allows for easy testing, debugging, and future expansion (such as adding new vehicle types or a graphical interface) without altering the core system.
+* **Encapsulation:** Internal data structures and memory management routines are hidden behind clear, well-documented API functions, maintaining clean boundaries across the project.